simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/intro.md

 }
 {% endhighlight %}

-Note: In order to minimize its size, the raw JSON response from Bitcoin Core doesn't include any extraneous whitespace characters.
+Note: In order to minimize its size, the raw JSON response from Bitcoin Cash Node doesn't include any extraneous whitespace characters.
 Here we've added whitespace to make the object more readable.
 Speaking of which, `bitcoin-cli` also transforms the raw response to make it more human-readable.
 It: